 I’ve Just Left Treatment.
 What Happens Now?

 Fortunately, it’s not a road you’ll need to travel alone.
-Read on to learn some of the things you can do to make this journey easier.
+Read on to learn some of the things you can do to make this journey easier and prevent relapse.

 Sober Friends and Sober Places